Kubster96/movie_music_rater/README.md

 # Movie and music rater

-For movie or tv series user gives title of the show and gets information about popularity, voice count, average rating etc. In case of music, user gives artist name and program shows us the most popular artist which are similar to given one and the most popular songs by this artist.
+For a movie or tv series user gives title of the show and gets information about popularity, voice count, average rating etc. In case of music, user gives artist name and program shows us the most popular artist which are similar to given one and the most popular songs by this artist.